sharnobyl/Fight-for-the-Throne/README.md

-# chess-platformer
+# Wave-Fighting Game
-Scripts used in making the Achievement Standard
+Scripts used in making a wave-based fight platformer in Unity